kedro-org/kedro/.github/ISSUE_TEMPLATE/bug-report.md

 * Kedro version used (`pip show kedro` or `kedro -V`):
 * Python version used (`python -V`):
 * Operating system and version:

-## Checklist
-Include labels so that we can categorise your issue:

-- [ ] Add a "Component" label to the issue
-- [ ] Add a "Priority" label to the issue